 FT: How are we really going to incorporate that idea of health and wellness in the flooring for multi-family?

 Hitch: Well-being is a priority when material choices are selected.
 Product performance is going to be extremely important and making sure that a fiber, such as a branded nylon 66 fiber, is going to be important.
 One, because it's easier to clean and it certainly performs.
 I think that traffic patterning is going to be a little bit different because I think we are seeing more people spending more time in the home or in the multi-family area.
 Going up and down the corridors.
 A lot more rolling traffic than what we've ever seen before because we are bringing products and we're bringing computers and we're bringing Amazon carts down the hallway to deliver products to our door.

 With the LVT products, it is a product that doesn't require waxing, is extremely easy to clean.
 We've seen the embossing and the texture change a little bit.
 We're seeing the embossing kind of going away a little bit—it’s simplified and I find that when it is a little bit more simplified, a lighter embossing or a kick pattern, that it is easier to clean and dirt and things don't get trapped in that.

 FT: Bringing the outdoors in is a trend—how is that being reflected in multifamily floors?

-Hitch: People are hungry to be outside and incorporating that into their living space, I think is really important and definitely a trend.
-In wood, we are seeing the lighter colors coming in to play, and neutral, and we're not seeing as dark a colors as we had seen before.
+Hitch: People are hungry to be outside and incorporating that into their living space, which I think is really important and definitely a trend.
+In wood, we are seeing the lighter colors coming in to play, and neutral, and we're not seeing as dark colors as we had seen before.
 I think people want lighter, brighter spaces because they're in there longer.
 We're seeing that not only in floors but also with walls and tile.